nlubalo/Death-Market-Kenya/README.md

 <br>
 This left only 8% of data missing in the dataset so I dropped off all the NaNs leaving us with ****929**** data points and **19** features.

-Other data cleaning carried out are:
+Other data cleaning carried out are:<br>

 -Converting categrical features from texts to integer encoders<br>
 -Cleaning the data entry errors like in spellings like ***weekend*** and ***weeekend***, which makes these two appear like different entries.<br>